Buchanan, Lindal. Rhetorics of Motherhood. Southern Illinois University Press, 2013.

 Rhetorics of Motherhood is a key text in beginning to understand and deconstruct current conversations on feminism, abortion, equality, and women's rights.
 Recently passed on January 22, 2019, New York State's Reproductive Health Act incited public concern, embellished by the media, mostly because the law was passed 46 years after the Roe vs. Wade ruling in 1973 on the very same day.
 The topic of abortion and the unborn child is always under public scrutiny, so the kairos for this text is ever-present.

 Buchanan addressed the complications of mothers as rhetors and targeted audiences of feminist rhetoric, women and gender studies, archival research, and public memory and discourse.
 Since Buchanan stated she would be using a feminist lens to investigate and explore the benefits and detriments of employing motherhood in public discourse, and what changes could possibly be made to help mothers (p.
-23), she immediately presented her readers with an already purposeful approach to connect more to the material and evidence she presents.
+23), she immediately presented her readers with an already purposeful approach to better connect to the material and evidence she presents.
 Buchanan wanted women to know when and how to use the motherhood discourse to their advantage, because it will not always be so.
 Rhetorics of Motherhood elicits a new conversation on the hidden evaluations of the public discourse of women and mothers and how society and the media spin certain perceptions based on gender and motherhood.
 The main argument Buchanan presents is that motherhood and its inclusion in a woman's rhetoric can transform a society's opinions of the speaker/presenter.

 The text as a whole highlights the discursive construction and persuasive operations of motherhood in public discourse (p.
 5).
 Buchanan is adamant that motherhood is contextually defined, contingent and changeable, its associations forever in flux rather than fixed (p. xix), and her goal is to inspire others to study motherhood's construction, application, and implications in new rhetorical situations to gain insight into the construct's variability and vulnerability to change (p. xx).